 What's the difference between economy class and first class with Royal Brunei?

 Economy class with Royal Brunei is a safe, dependable experience.
 As with the business class product, no alcohol is served.
 The meal service is more basic but still reputable and the luggage allowances are less.

 What I loved

 - Plenty of space.

 - Business class passengers have priority during stopovers and can leave belongings on the plane.

 What to know

-Two stopovers on the Melbourne to London route (although Brunei is an interesting place to spend a few days in)
+- Two stopovers on the Melbourne to London route (although Brunei is a fascinating place to visit in its own right.)

 - Less privacy than other business class cabins - but better for couples/families/friends

 - Royal Brunei Airlines do not serve alcohol.